Hi, I'm Bijal Shah, a book curator and bibliotherapist, a freelance journalist, an author and a poet.

 After a decade-plus career in investment banking, I was really keen to pursue my passion for literature, writing and psychology having successfully published a non-fiction book titled "The Happiness Mindset".
 The book's received more than 50 reviews on Amazon with a 5 star rating.
-I wrote the book post-completion of a diploma in psychodynamic counselling and psychotherapy, a skillset that complements my passion for carefully curating apt books for others.
+I wrote the book post-completion of a diploma in psychodynamic counselling, a skillset that complements my passion for carefully curating apt books for others.
 Book curation and bibliotherapy was inevitable.
 I now help clients find the perfect books for personal interest and mental well-being.
 My book recommendations have featured in the Guardian, the BBC, Marie Claire, NBC News, Asian Voice and various other publications.
 I've also written short literary guides along with confessional and contemporary poetry.
 In this role I have had the opportunity to write various literary essays and pieces for newspapers and magazines.
 I have undertaken bibliotherapy workshops for The United Nations, various corporate organisations in the UK and US and a variety of libraries in New York and London.
 I also have a podcast with speech and language therapist Sunita Shah of The Jai Jai's on Raising A Reader & Storyteller.
 There's also a book that's due to be published in February 2024 on Bibliotherapy available for pre-order that's called Bibliotherapy: The Healing Power of Reading.

 I’m a member of the International Federation of Library Associations and the American Library Association.
 I've also completed a post-graduate professional accountancy qualification and Bachelors of Science in Mathematics from the University of Warwick, after attending Haberdashers' Aske's School for Girls.
 I'm a mum of two and we currently reside in Hampstead, London.

 A Novel Literary Advice Service